-Are you searching for the best antivirus or the best security solution for your Windows computer?
-There are so many options on the market that you may not know what to choose.
-You know that you need an antivirus but you don’t know which criteria it should pass in order to provide a solid experience.
-Many security companies market their products as being the best, having the best antivirus or the best firewall, being complete products and so on and so forth.
-But whom should you trust?
-How should you choose your security solution?
-In this guide, we will share the criteria that you should use in order to choose the best security product for you.
+Are you searching for the best antivirus or the best security solution for your Windows computer or device?
+There are so many options on the market that you may not know which to choose.
+You know that you need an antivirus, but you do not know which criteria it should meet.
+All security companies market their products as being the best, having the greatest antivirus or firewall, being complete products and so on and so forth.
+However, whom should you trust?
+How should you choose your antivirus?
+In this guide, we share the criteria that you should use to select the best security product for you:

-In the past, having a good security product installed on your computer meant only having a good antivirus.
+In the nineties, having a good security product for your computer meant that it was enough to have a good antivirus.
 Nowadays, a good security product is not just about the antivirus protection anymore.
 It is also about firewall protection, protection against cybercrime when browsing the internet, protection against ransomware, VPN protection against third-party monitoring and censorship, and so on.

 A good security product must include several security layers that protect you against modern cyber threats.
-A good antivirus is good against common malware, but that doesn’t mean that your computer can’t get infected by rootkits for instance, which can be even more damaging to you than a traditional virus.
-That’s why we believe that, when you look for your next security solution, you should check whether it offers all-inclusive protection.
+A good antivirus is good against traditional types of malware, but that does not mean that your computer cannot get infected by ransomware, which can be even more damaging than a conventional virus.
+That is why we believe that, when you look for your next security solution, you should check whether it offers all-inclusive protection.
 This means protection against the following types of threats:

 - Viruses - programs with malicious intents which are characterized by the fact that they can multiply themselves and thus infect other computers or devices.
 Viruses are usually tied to an executable file which, when you unknowingly run it, also acts as the trigger for the virus.

-- Trojans (Horses) - are malicious software that can disguise as common software and because of that, they can trick you to download and run them on your computer.
+- Trojans (Horses) - are malicious software that can masquerade as common software and because of that, can trick you into downloading and running them on your computer.
 When you do that, trojans usually open the gate to other forms of malware on your computer.

 - Worms - are malicious programs that take advantage of the security holes and vulnerabilities in your operating system or other software (like your web browser for instance) and use them to infect your computer.
 Unlike regular viruses, worms can multiply and spread by themselves, without you having to run an infected file.

-- Rootkit - a special type of malware designed to give hackers remote access and control of a device, without being detected by the victims or the security software installed on the infected devices.
+- Rootkits - a particular type of malware designed to give hackers remote access and control of a device, without being detected by the victims or the security software installed on the infected devices.
 When a hacker gains access to a rootkit infected device, he or she can use it to remotely access, copy and execute the files on it, change operating system settings, install additional software (usually other types of malware) and so on.
-By definition, rootkits are a very stealthy kind of malware so they are rather hard to detect and remove from an infected machine.
+By definition, rootkits are a stealthy kind of malware, so they are somewhat harder to detect and remove from an infected machine.

-- Adware - software programs that display advertisements on your screen, in your web browsers or in other places on your computer.
-It may not be malware by definition, but adware almost always has a negative effect on your computer’s performance and on your user experience, and can also help infect your computer with malware.
+- Adware - software programs that display advertisements on your screen, in your web browsers or other places on your computer.
+It may not be malware by definition, but adware almost always hurts your computer’s performance and your user experience, and can also help infect your computer with malware.

-- Network attacks - when hackers try to remotely take control of your devices, they can do that through a “break and enter” approach.
-That’s when you need a firewall to stop network attacks.
-A good firewall must be able to deflect attacks from the outside but also tell you about suspicious traffic that’s initiated from your computer to the outside world.
+- Network attacks - when hackers try to take control of your devices remotely, they can do that through a “break” approach.
+That is when you need a firewall to stop network attacks.
+A good firewall must be able to deflect attacks from the outside but also tell you about suspicious traffic that is initiated from your computer to the outside world.

 - Web threats - your web browser should be the first in the line of defense against malware.
-That’s why a good security solution has to include a web protection module that’s able to stop you from visiting websites with malicious content.
-It’s better to deal with malware in your browser than to have to do that when it reaches your computer.
+That is why a good security solution has to include a web protection module that can stop you from visiting websites with malicious content.
+It is better to deal with malware in your browser than to have to do that when it reaches your computer.

 One of the most important criteria for choosing the best antivirus solution is its reliability.
 A reliable security product should be able to:

-- Provide protection without causing conflicts with other programs installed on your computer.
-For instance, when you install it on your computer, a good security suite will check whether similar security programs are already found on your system.
-If that’s the case, the security suite will first ask you to remove the conflicting software before installing it.
+- Protect without causing conflicts with other programs installed on your computer.
+For instance, when you install it on your computer, a good security suite should check whether similar security programs are already found on your system.
+If that is the case, the security suite should first ask you to remove the conflicting software, before installing itself.

 - Protect its processes from unwanted termination.
-In order to stop it from detecting them, powerful malware is designed to take advantage of the weak spots of an antivirus.
-Some malware will try to kill the antivirus solution that runs on your system and take control of the system.
-A reliable security solution will protect its processes from unwanted termination.
+Powerful malware is designed to take advantage of the weak spots of an antivirus.
+Some malware might try to kill the antivirus solution that runs on your system and take control of the system.
+A reliable security solution should always protect its processes from unwanted termination.

 - Provide up to date protection.
 An antivirus solution that uses old and outdated malware definitions is a weak product.
-Viruses evolve continually, they never stop, so antiviruses must do that too.
-A good antivirus is a product that is constantly updating itself, several times a day.
+Threats evolve continually; they never stop, so antiviruses must do that too.
+A good antivirus is a product that regularly updates itself, several times a day.

 - Automate security scans.
 We believe that a reliable security solution should offer a means to automate antimalware scans.
 By that, we mean that a security suite must let you schedule antivirus scans.
-It’s even better if a security product comes out of the box with regularly scheduled scan already activated.
-It’s even better still if it runs antivirus scans when your computer is idle and isn’t doing anything.
+It is even better if a security product comes out of the box with regularly scheduled scans already activated.
+It is even better still if it runs antivirus scans when your computer is idle and is not doing anything anyway.

-Security products are, by nature, programs that require quite a bit of computing resources in order to do their job.
-They will definitely use more computing power than your media player, for example.
+Security products are, by nature, programs that require quite a bit of computing resources to do their job.
+They use more computing power than your average audio player, for example.
 However, all security vendors work to minimize their products’ impact on your computer’s performance.
 If your computer is not the most powerful on the market, you should take into consideration the performance aspect.
-Usually, a good security product will:
+Usually, a good security product should:

 - Have a small impact on the boot timings of your computer.
 Your Windows should start almost as fast as it did before you installed your security product.

 - Have a small impact on your computer’s performance.
-A very effective security solution is no good if it bogs down your computer.
-A good security product will know how to use your computer’s resources in a way that doesn’t negatively impact your computing experience in terms of performance and responsiveness.
+An effective security solution is no good if it bogs down your computer.
+It should know how to use your computer’s resources in a way that does not negatively affect your computing experience regarding performance and responsiveness.

 - Be fast in scanning your computer for malware.
 Good antiviruses tend to be faster than others when it comes to scanning your computer for malware threats.